 Frazier Cares is a non-profit organization that provides a positive influence to children through events and community programs such as mentorship and summer football camps.
 Frazier Cares believes in assisting youth in reaching their full potential both on and off the field, so they may become future leaders and make positive contributions to society.
 Frazier Cares is also dedicated to providing support to families living with Multiple Sclerosis.

-Founder, Kavon Frazier safety for the Dallas Cowboys created this organization to serve as a helping hand to both parents and children.
+Founder, KAVON FRAZIER safety for the Miami Dolphins created this organization to serve as a helping hand to both parents and children.

 Attended Grand Rapids, Mich., Christian High School where he was a three-year starter.
 Ranked No. 48 on the Detroit Free Press Fab 50 and was also named Associated Press Division 3/4 all-state first team selection, all-area selection and a two-time all-conference selection.
 Credited with 66 tackles as a senior two-way player, rushing for 858 yards and 15 touchdowns, helping lead the team to a 10-1 record, conference title and berth in the state playoff district finals in 2011.
 Three-year letterman in basketball and two-year letterman in track and field, helping the basketball team win a pair of conference titles and a district title in 2011.
 Majored in child development at Central Michigan.

 Played in nine games as a reserve defensive back and on special teams, finishing with four special teams tackles and two defensive stops.
 Inactive the first three games of the season, then active but did not play at San Francisco (10/2), against

 Cincinnati (10/9) and at Green Bay (10/16).
 Made his NFL debut playing on special teams at Cleveland (11/6) then had his first career start, posting a special teams tackle at Pittsburgh (11/13).
 Had his first career defensive tackles, finishing with two in the finale at Philadelphia (1/1/17).